vikrantpagare/Web-Article-Sentiment-Analysis/README.md

   * WORD COUNT
   * SYLLABLE PER WORD
   * PERSONAL PRONOUNS
   * AVG WORD LENGTH

-* Labraries and dependancies Used
+Labraries and dependancies Used

   * BeautifulSoup - from bs4 import BeautifulSoup
   * Natural Language Tool Kit nltk
   * Numpy
   * Pandas
   * os

+List of URLS and there source can be provided using Input.xlsx file in a list format

+My Approch is to make funtions for each variable we want to find

+Text file is genarated with title and article with file name same as given in the source inpute file for each source in same Directory / Folder

+Output_File is genarated in same Directory / Folder